mtekin72/quatt-qa-assignment/README.md

 This project contains end-to-end tests for CRUD (Create, Read, Update, Delete) operations on the GoRest User API using Cypress.
 The tests ensure the API's functionality and demonstrate best practices for test structuring, including clear, maintainable code and robust test scenarios.

 ## Test Strategy
-Our test strategy focuses on the following:
+Test strategy focuses on the following:
 - **End-to-End Testing**: Simulating real user interactions with the API to ensure correct behavior from start to finish.
 - **Comprehensive Coverage**: Ensuring that all CRUD operations are covered, including scenarios for successful operations, validation errors, and edge cases.
 - **Validation of API Responses**: Verifying that responses include expected status codes, content, and proper error messages.